husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/4-visual-object-recognition.md

           }
 ```

-Publish velocity command message:
+Publishing velocity command message:

 ``` cpp
     action_pub.publish(set_vel);
 ```

-Stop all motors when no object was detected:
+Stopping all motors when no object was detected:

 ``` cpp
     } else {